CodeWringer/ambersteel/documents/en/ruleset/rules.md

 For every three levels in **counter-magic**, **1D3 - 1** can be rolled, to determine by how much the **magic stamina** cost is reduced.

 > At **counter-magic** level 6, you may roll **2D3 - 2**.
 At best, you can reduce the incoming **magic stamina** cost by 4, at worst, you can't reduce it, at all.

+Note that it is not possible to reduce [magic stamina](#magic-stamina) cost to less than 1.

 ## Weapon Types
 Weapons can have the following **weapon attributes**: